Hazeman27/save-princesses/README.md

 Each iteration we extract (*pop*) the minimum value in our queue, which is always on the top, and check if it is our destination.
 If yes, then we exit the loop.
-Otherwise we check its neighbours, and if they were not visited, we compute their priority relative to to the current node, and if it is less then their current priority, we update them and insert them into our queue:
+Otherwise we check its neighbours, and if they were not visited, we compute their priority relative to the current node, and if it is less then their current priority, we update them and insert them into our queue: